auriq/essentia_docs/source/reference/manpages/aq_cat.rst

 The tool has two modes of actions:

 * Without column spec - This is the simplest usage.
-The iuputs must be records of delimiter-separated-values.
+The inputs must be records of delimiter-separated-values.
 The output will be in the same format.
 All inputs should be in the same format; otherwise, the output will contain mixed format data.
 Alternative output format (e.g., binary mode) is not supported.
 Output columns can be selected by column numbers.

 * With column spec - This mode is more versatile.
-The iuputs can be in delimiter-separated-values formats, aq_tool's internal binary format or a mix.
+The inputs can be in delimiter-separated-values formats, aq_tool's internal binary format or a mix.
 The output can either be in CSV or aq_tool's internal binary format.
 Output columns can be selected by names.